Suspect admits killing Slovak journalist as trial opens - Journal du Cameroun

-One of four suspects charged in the 2018 murder of Slovak investigative journalist Jan Kuciak pleaded guilty in dramatic testimony on Monday, in a case that has rocked the nation.
+One of four suspects charged in the 2018 murder of Slovak investigative journalist Jan Kuciak pleaded guilty in dramatic court testimony on Monday in a case that has rocked the nation.

+But the main suspect, Slovak businessman Marian Kocner who is accused of ordering the assassination, refused to comment about his murder indictment, citing “objections” to the contents.

-The murder triggered mass protests that toppled then-premier Robert Fico and has become a lightning rod for outrage against high-level corruption in the country.
+The shooting triggered mass protests that toppled then-premier Robert Fico and has become a lightning rod for outrage against high-level corruption in the country.

-Former professional soldier Miroslav Marcek admitted to being one of two gunmen who killed Kuciak and fiancee Martina Kusnirova at their home near the capital Bratislava in a gangland-style hit in February 2018.
+Former professional soldier Miroslav Marcek admitted to gunning down Kuciak and fiancee Martina Kusnirova at their home near the capital Bratislava in a gangland-style hit in February 2018.

-“I am guilty,” Marcek, 37, told the jury at the Special Criminal Court in the western city of Pezinok, a town some 20 kilometres (12 miles) outside the capital Bratislava.
+“I am guilty,” Marcek, 37, told the jury at the Special Criminal Court in the western city of Pezinok, 20 kilometres (12 miles) outside the capital Bratislava.

 “I knocked on the door, Mr. Kuciak opened, I shot him in the chest,” Marcek told the court.